ERV vs HRV: Which is the Best Ventilation System?

 - Certain systems are noisy to run.

-- There is some energy cost in running the ventilators’ fans, although in areas with large seasonal temperature variations, this is only a small amount compared to the heating (or cooling) energy that is recovered.
+- There is some energy cost in running the ventilators’ fans, though in areas with large seasonal temperature variations, this is only a small amount compared to the heating (or cooling) energy recovered.

 ERV vs HRV: Which System Wins?